|

 crossroads of several main roads that, already important in Etruscan and Roman

-times, became even more so during the Middle Ages, when the route along the Elsa
+times, became even more so during the Middle Ages, when the route along the Val

 Francigena.